sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 **TODO. ritaylor comment**  Excel not a great example (will explain why).
 Let's use the basic Maps tab example we are working through here.
 And maybe also a screenshot from VSTS or maybe ToDO list (more realistic).
 Let's also highlight the iframed area within this dialog.

-When the user chooses to add your tab to their team or chat, Microsoft Teams displays your configuration page, hosted within an IFrame in a dialog box.
+When the user chooses to add your tab to their team or chat, Microsoft Teams displays your configuration page, hosted within an iframe in a dialog box.
 The configuration page communicates with Microsoft Teams through the [Microsoft Teams Tab library](https://statics.teams.microsoft.com/sdk/v0.2/js/MicrosoftTeams.js).

 ## Prerequisites for your configuration UI